Colorado Plateau / Southern Rockies

 Identify this bird by…

-• Small songbird with chunky, rounded heads and medium-length, slightly rounded tails
+• Small songbird with chunky, rounded head and medium-length, slightly rounded tail

 • Males - Broad black mask bordered above by white and below by a bright yellow throat, olive back parts